 Where can my child get vaccinated?

 Anyone under the age of 18 must come with a parent or legal guardian.
-Right now, vaccines are only available to children aged 5 and up.

 How can I book an appointment for my child’s vaccination?